 Finding the Right Fit

 We work with everyone who calls to find them the help they need, even if it’s not through one of our programs.
 We don’t measure success in the number of slots filled; we measure it by the number of people helped.
 In that first call, we’re already building a detailed medical record for you.
-It’s all part of the process to provide the best information on programs, pricing and length of treatment to fit your specific needs.
-We can also help book travel, arrange airport pick-up and remain in regular contact until you walk through the door.
+It’s all part of the process to provide the best information on programs, pricing, and length of treatment to fit your specific needs.
+We can also help book travel, arrange airport pick-up, and remain in regular contact until you walk through the door.

 Arriving at Your Destination

 Even with all that help, you may still be feeling unsure when you arrive at treatment.
 It’s perfectly natural to be a little nervous, but there’s nothing mysterious about the process.
 Everyone admitted to a treatment program starts out at admissions.
 It’s typical to meet with an intake specialist for an assessment to determine the complete range of issues you’re facing.
 While you may have sought treatment for an addiction to one substance, there may be other secondary substances that are contributing to the problem.
-There may also be underlying mental health issues – including trauma, anxiety and depression – that have gone undiagnosed or unrecognized.
+There may also be underlying mental health issues – including trauma, anxiety, and depression – that have gone undiagnosed or unrecognized.
 An honest account of what you’ve been using and how frequently can also help determine if detox is needed or what types of medication may be necessary to help you through the initial stages of withdrawal.

 This is all done without judgment or shaming.
 It’s simply information-gathering with a higher purpose.
 To reach out in a time of need can make someone feel extremely vulnerable, but the information you provide is completely confidential.
 When you turn to us for help, we believe that’s a sacred trust, and we are committed to doing all we can to assist you in finding the help you need and leading you to the path of recovery.
-Contact us today to find out how we can help you.